-(iii) The Company has not granted any loans to bodies corporate covered in the registermaintained under section 189 of the Companies Act 2013 (the Act').
+(3) The Company has not granted any loans to bodies corporate covered in the registermaintained under section 189 of the Companies Act 2013 (the Act').

-(iv) In our opinion and according to the information and explanations given to us theCompany has complied with the provisions of section 185 and 186 of the Act with respectto the loans and investments made
+(4) In our opinion and according to the information and explanations given to us theCompany has complied with the provisions of section 185 and 186 of the Act with respectto the loans and investments made

-(v) The Company has not accepted any deposits from the public covered under Section 73to 76 of the Companies Act 2013.
+(5) The Company has not accepted any deposits from the public covered under Section 73to 76 of the Companies Act 2013.

 |1 TDS ||Rs.-16984.71 |

-According to information and explanation given to us following undisputed amountspayable in respect of statutory dues were outstanding as at 31st March 2017 for a periodof more then six months from the date they become tax cess and other material statutorydues have been regularly deposited during the year.
+According to information and explanation given to us following undisputed amountspayable in respect of statutory dues were outstanding as at 31st March 2021 for a periodof more than six months from the date they become tax cess and other material statutorydues have been regularly deposited during the year.
 However there are payable.